 (Own funds % of minimum requirements)

-Group solvency ratio (own funds in relation to minimum requirements for own funds) increased during 2013 and amounted to 184.4 per cent (170.9) as at 31 December 2013.
-The improvement was due to Sampo Group’s strong profit generation.
-Changes in other items were relatively small, except for the increased dividend assumption.
+Group solvency ratio (own funds in relation to minimum requirements for own funds) strengthened further during 2014 and amounted to 187.4 per cent (184.4) as at 31 December 2014.

 In addition to the aforementioned conglomerate solvency considerations, Sampo Group’s solvency is assessed internally by comparing the capital required to the capital available.
 Capital requirement assessment is based on an economic capital framework, in which Group companies quantify the amount of capital required for measurable risks over a one year time horizon at 99.5 per cent’s confidence level.
 In addition to economic capital, companies assess their capital need related to non-measurable risks like risks in business environment.